MVPs

 Ideally, an MVP should:

-3. Provides a feedback loop to guide future development (testable and gain insight)
+Provide a feedback loop to guide future development (testable and able to gain insight)

 By this definition a majority of things shipped at companies are not MVPs.
 They are a collection of what could be built in some time frame.